Special Educational Needs and Disabilities

 The current school co-ordinator for special educational needs and disabilities is

-Mrs Gaffney who has been in post for a number of years and is a first point of contact for parents.
+Mrs Gaffney who's title is "Designated staff member for Children Looked After" has been in post for a number of years and is a first point of contact for parents.
 It is her role to oversee the day to day provision and effectiveness of SEND work in school.
-Mrs Gaffney is assisted in her role by Mrs Olorenshaw who works with many pupils on an individual basis, getting to know them well and delivering programmes and activities to match their needs.
-Our team of teaching assistants are experienced and well qualified in supporting pupils in a variety of ways to achieve their potential.
+Her team of teaching assistants are experienced and well qualified in supporting pupils in a variety of ways to achieve their potential.

 How does the school monitor the effectiveness of its SEND provision?